 processSum method and started from the

-You can detach the debugger from the current process by clicking the white “X” with the red background in the upper-right corner.
-This will stop the entire debugging session for that process.
+You can detach the debugger from the current process by clicking “X” to close the debugger controls pane, or by clicking the “stop” button.
+This will stop the entire debugging session for that process, but will not kill the target.

 It is essential for any debugger to have a mechanism to step into, over, and out of code.
 The Nuclide Debugger provides stepping functionality with shortcuts within the Debugger itself and via the keyboard.